baranov-V-V/HashTable/README.md

 <img src="Pictures\ValGrind3.JPG" width="auto" height="auto">

-By using all of this functions i can get very fast hash table and the average acceleration of the programm is 1.51
+By using all of this functions i can get very fast hash table and it is faster than -O3 in 1.45 times.

 ### Conclusion